Single-cycle all-fiber frequency comb: MIR generation and characterization

 \section{MIR generation and characterization}

+In this section, we show MIR IP-DFG using two types of nonlinear crystals, OP-GaAs and CSP, as an immediate application demonstration of the single-cycle pump.
+The comb teeth in the MIR pulses are resolved using EOS.
+Therefore, this also serves as direct proof that the pump is a comb source with long-term stable repetition rate and carrier-envelope-offeset frequency.

 Coherent light sources in the MIR frequency range (3 µm to 25 µm) are critical for molecular spectroscopy as applied to fundamental materials science and chemistry \cite{Bjork2016,Fleisher2014}, environmental monitoring \cite{giorgetta2020open,Herman2021}, the determination of protein structure \cite{Klocke2018}, combustion analysis \cite{Makowiecki2020, Abbas2019} and medical diagnostics such as breath analysis \cite{Henderson2018}.
 With high peak power and a broad spectrum, the output pulse is suitable to produce MIR pulse through IP-DFG, which we explore with both OP-GaAs and CSP.
+Other crystals, like GaSe and ZnGeP\textsubscript{2} crystals were studied by several groups \cite{Gaida2018, Vasilyev2019a, Lesko2021} and an overview of different crystals can be found in \cite{vodopyanov2020book}.
 The boxed part of Fig. \ref{fig:EOS-setup} illustrates the experimental setup for IP-DFG.
 After OAP1, the collimated beam passes through 5 mm of MgF\textsubscript{2} to provide extra dispersion tunability for higher IP-DFG efficiency.
 Two OAP focal lengths are used to maximize the MIR generation in different crystals.
 An OAP with 2.54 cm focal length focuses the laser to 9 µm diameter at full-width-half-maximum (FWHM), while a focal length of 3.8 cm provides a FWHM of 12 µm.